eklavyasaxena/IBM-Unsupervised-Machine-Learning-Capstone-k-Means-Clustering/Influence-of-NYC-Neighborhood-Venues-on-Crime Rate/README.md

 2.  **Foursquare API:**
     1. Link: <https://developer.foursquare.com/docs>
     2. Description: Foursquare API, a location data provider, will be used to make RESTful API calls to retrieve data about venues in different neighborhoods.
 This is the link to [Foursquare Venue Category Hierarchy](https://developer.foursquare.com/docs/resources/categories).
-Venues retrieved from all the neighborhoods will be categorized broadly into "Arts & Entertainment", "College & University", "Event", "Food", "Nightlife Spot", "Outdoors & Recreation", etc. An extract of an API call is as follows:
+Venues retrieved from all the neighborhoods are categorized broadly into "Arts & Entertainment", "College & University", "Event", "Food", "Nightlife Spot", "Outdoors & Recreation", etc. An extract of an API call is as follows:
 ```
 	'categories': [{'id': '4bf58dd8d48988d110941735',
 	   'name': 'Italian Restaurant',